go-spatial/tegola/deploy/maps/README.md

 (development)` performs the one-off source downloads and archive build, while `Maps release promotion (development)` verifies a complete immutable R2 release and only updates `v1/current.json`.
 Routine promotion therefore does not redownload Protomaps or Geofabrik data.
+Staging copies a verified development release instead of rebuilding it.

 ## Legacy local fallback: basemap assets